noisya55616/deca-notes/mc-notes/2013-2014-marketing-exam-icdc.md

 * C. Tag line
 * *D. Headline*

+You start with a headline that grabs attention, then go to copy that communicates in a clear and concise way a message.

 46. The Upper Crust Bread Shop bakes its bread on site so that customers can smell the bread when they enter the shop, and it sets baskets of bread samples throughout the shop.
 The shop uses these touch points to carry out its

 * A. operations-management processes.